When can I enroll in a Medicare Prescription Drug Plan?

 Medicare Enrollment Periods

 ||If you are newly eligible for Medicare because you are turning 65

 You may enroll during the 7-month period that starts 3 months before the month you turn 65, includes the month you turn 65, and ends 3 months after the month you turn 651.

 If you are newly eligible for Medicare due to a qualifying disability

-- Switch from a Medicare Advantage Plan that does offer drug coverage to a Medicare Advantage Plan that does not offer drug coverage.
+- Switch Medicare Advantage Plans, including one that does offer drug coverage to a Medicare Advantage Plan that does not offer drug coverage.

 - Join a Medicare Prescription Drug Plan.